doctrine/phpcr-odm/docs/en/reference/working-with-objects.rst

     $user = $em->find(User::class, $id);

-The return value is either the found document instance or null if no instance could be found with the given identifier.
+The return value is either the found document instance or null if no instance of the specified class can be found with the given identifier.

 If you need several documents and know their paths, you can have a considerable performance gain by using ``DocumentManager::findMany(null, $ids)`` as then all those documents are loaded from the repository in one request.

 You can also specify the class name instead of null to filter to only find instances of that class.
-If you go through the repository for a document class this is equivalent to calling find on the ``DocumentManager`` with that document class.
+If you call ``find`` on the repository of a document class, this is equivalent to calling ``find`` on the ``DocumentManager`` with that document class.

 By Simple Conditions